-Katrina Pritchard, Senior Lecturer in Organisation Studies at The Open University Business School, examines whether the HR function has changed.
+Katrina Pritchard, former Senior Lecturer in Organisation Studies at The Open University Business School, examines whether the HR function has changed.

 Has the HR function changed?
 Perhaps this is a more fundamental question to ask than how it has changed.
 Reading reviews from both academic and practitioner perspectives over the last ten years it seems possible to suggest that not much has changed after all.
 The HR professionals I talk to, and perhaps most importantly, the students working towards a career in HR, still seem to struggle with a ‘caught in the middle’ positioning between employees and employers.